Arronk/My-Coding-Journey/log.md

 ### Progress: Completed Section 16 Into to JQuery

 Read a couple of intersting articles on Medium and watched an episode of the Coding Train on Youtube.
-The guy makes building a neural network so easy, I hope I get to that level of proficiency eventually.
+The guy makes building a neural network look so easy, I hope I get to that level of proficiency eventually.
 The JQuery module was a bit of a let down, only one very basic exercise and lots of video content.
-Colt presents the information well and i'm glad he spent more time on vanilla js DOM manipulation first.
-FCC does it the other way around and I found it easier to put context around JQuery's use this time around due the order in which the content was delivered.
+Colt presents the information well and i'm glad he spent more time on vanilla JS DOM manipulation first.
+FCC does it the other way around and I found it easier to put context around JQuery's use this time around due to the order in which the content was delivered.

 - [JQuery Exercise](https://github.com/Arronk/My-Coding-Journey/tree/master/Daily%20Exercises/jquery)
 - [Coding Train - Neuroevolution Flappy Bird: Part 2](https://www.youtube.com/watch?v=YtRA6tqgJBc)